kraglalbert/mcgill-swe-class-notes/COMP310-ECSE427-Fall2019/pseudocode/Semaphore_Problems.md

 sem_t rw_mutex = 1; // mutex to ensure reading and writing does not
 					// happen at the same time
 sem_t mutex = 1; // mutex to ensure exclusive access to read_count
-int read_count = 0; // keeps track of how many readers are currently reading
+int reader_count = 0; // keeps track of how many readers are currently
+                      //reading

 write() {
     int item = 1;